 By giving inventors this temporary monopoly over their inventions, patents encourage innovation.
 In exchange for these monopoly rights, inventors must disclose the details of their inventions to the public.
 This disclosure encourages the distribution of information and enables other inventors to remain abreast of the latest developments in their field and to develop improvements.

 The Patent Act provides for a 20-year term of protection.
 Any new, useful and not obvious product, process, machine or composition of matter is potentially patentable.

-For further information about patents and trade-marks, see
+For further information about patents, see

 - the Global Affairs Canada section on Trade Negotiations and Agreements;